 VET Student Loans

 VET Student Loans is a loan program to help eligible students enrolled in certain higher level vocational education and training courses, at approved course providers, pay their tuition fees (up to capped amounts).
 VET Student Loans commenced on 1 January 2017, replacing the VET FEE-HELP scheme.
-For more information, visit Department of Education and Training
+For more information, visit Department of Education and Training.

-The VET Student Loans Calculator
+VET Student Loans Eligibility Tool

 The VET Student Loans calculator can help you understand what your debt will be when you start your course, and show you how it may increase if you do not earn enough to begin paying back the loan.